MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-free.md

 ## Usability Checklist

-** Gesture replacements become UI elements **
+**Are there UI and voice equivalents for gestures?**
 * Replacement for system gesture, resizing, placing, swipes, taps, etc.

-** User needs confident control of UI presence, placement, verbosity at all times **
+**Does the user have confident control of UI presence, placement, verbosity at all times?**
 * Getting UI out of the way
 * Addressing UI that is out of FOV
 * How much I see, where, when

-** The user needs to understand
+**Does the user understand ...**
-* What mode they are in
+* ...
+What mode they are in?
-* What they can do in this mode
+* ...
+What they can do in this mode?
-* What is the current state
+* ...
+What is the current state?
-* How they can transition out **
+* ...
+How they can transition out?